 The French are to blame for coining the term Latino and Latin America

-Like many pan-ethnic terms in the Western Hemisphere, “Latino” and “Latin America” comes from the legacy of colonialism.
+Like many pan-ethnic terms in the Western Hemisphere, “Latino” and “Latin America” come from the legacy of colonialism.

 It all started when a French Statesman named Michel Chevalier was sent on a mission to the US and Mexico in the 1830s.